alisha17/tic-tac-toe/README.md

-## RUSTIC TIC TAC TOE ##
+# TIC-TAC-TOE #

-I have programmed the old-school game of Tic-Tac-Toe in Rust.
+The old-school game of Tic-Tac-Toe in Rust.

 You can play the game in:
 * Command Line